OfflineIMAP/offlineimap/docs/doc-src/FAQ.rst

    resync that account immediately.
 This will be ignored if a resync is already in progress for that account.

-2) while in sleep mode, you can also send a SIGUSR1.
+2) While in sleep mode, you can also send a SIGUSR1.
 See the :ref:`UNIX signals` section in the MANUAL for details.

 I get a "Mailbox already exists" error
 --------------------------------------

 **Q:** When synchronizing, I receive errors such as::

      Folder 'sent'[main-remote] could not be created.
 Server responded: